 Wyoming Catholic College was founded in 2004 in Lander, Wyoming, based on the work of Bishop David Ricken, Fr.
 Robert Cook, and Dr. Robert Carlson.
 The College opened its doors in 2007 with two “main campuses” within easy walking distance – the Holy Rosary Catholic Church (residential Halls) and the Downtown Center – main activity center of the college.
 They also have additional campuses in Broken Anvil Ranch, Lander Old Timer’s Riding Arena, Sinks Canyon State Park and several Fitness locations to supplement facilities.
 They have pre-accreditation status from the Higher Learning Commission but they will not accept Title IV Federal Funds.

 Wyoming Catholic College offers a 4-year integrated curriculum based on their Great Books curriculum.
 They offer a single degree: Bachelor of Arts in Liberal studies.
 There are currently 155 undergraduate students – their goal is 400 residential students.
-Inside the classroom, the student-faculty ratio is 10-to-1.
+Inside the classroom, the student-faculty-ratio is 10:1.

 Lander, Wyoming, is a small town of 7,700 permanent residents in the Popo Agie River on the southeastern edge of the Wind River Mountain Range.
 Students spend nearly 10 weeks out in the wilderness backpacking, adventuring, studying or learning to ride a horse at a ranch through the Outdoor Program.